LucemDev/TradingViewWebhooks/README.md

 2. Sample Calls

-You can get your API keys by filling this form here, and the admins will get back to you
-// create a form to collect site, name, email, purpose details

 ### Usage

-In this demo, we will use axios, a JavaScript Request library to make https calls.

 We created a demo setup template to offer the simplest connection.
-This is a web page compiled using svelte that takes in your inputs using queries and generate the forms required for a successful creation, update, delete of a ussers webhook.
+This is a web page compiled using svelte that takes in your inputs using queries and generate the forms required for a successful creation, updating, deletion of user's webhook.

+The HTTPs endpoints are described [below](#api-calls)

 #### Web Template